With new immigration role, Harris gets a politically perilous assignment

 The administration has recently adopted a sterner tone, warning would-be migrants not to come as officials struggle to keep up with the growing numbers of people showing up.
 When Biden announced Harris’s assignment on March 24, he said she would “lead our efforts” with countries that “are going to need help in stemming the movement of so many folks, stemming the migration to our southern border.”

-Harris spoke to Guatemalan President President Alejandro Giammattei this week and she is expected to have more conversations with leaders in the region.
+Harris spoke with Guatemalan President Alejandro Giammattei this week, and she is expected to have more conversations with leaders in the region.
 Officials said she will travel to the region, though they have not yet announced a date or location for her first trip.

-Biden called her the “most qualified” person for the job and he cited her experience as California’s attorney general and her resume fighting organized crime.
-Although Harris has experience on border issues dating back to her time as attorney general, she is not seen by colleagues as an expert on Latin American geopolitics.
+Biden called her the “most qualified” person for the job and cited her experience as California’s attorney general and her résumé fighting organized crime.
+Although Harris has experience on border issues dating to her time as attorney general, she is not seen by colleagues as an expert on Latin American geopolitics.

-“The specific area is new to her,” said Ricardo Zúñiga, the State Department's special envoy for the Northern Triangle, adding that there are a lot of nuances to the issue: “She’s very conscious of that.”
+“The specific area is new to her,” said Ricardo Zúñiga, the State Department’s special envoy for the Northern Triangle, adding that there are a lot of nuances to the issue.
+“She’s very conscious of that.”

 Harris’s new assignment has come with a steep learning curve.
-Officials at the National Security Council and the State Department said they have been briefing her in the Situation Room on Mexico on regional issues.
-They have presented daily memos to her and held lengthy meetings, including one session last week that went 90 minutes, according to Juan Gonzalez, NSC’s senior director for the western hemisphere.
+Officials at the National Security Council and the State Department said they have been briefing her in the Situation Room on Mexico and regional issues.
+They have presented daily memos to her and held lengthy meetings, including one session last week that went 90 minutes, according to Juan Gonzalez, the NSC’s senior director for the Western Hemisphere.

-Gonzalez said Harris has responded with questions, recommendations and requests for materials to read on weekends, and she has been soliciting advice from members of Congress.
-She has spoken frequently about the need to involve the private sector in efforts to improve living conditions in the region, he said, and she has taken a prosecutorial approach in pressing advisers on their plans.
+Gonzalez said Harris has responded with questions, recommendations and requests for materials to read on weekends and has been soliciting advice from members of Congress.
+She has spoken frequently about the need to involve the private sector in efforts to improve living conditions in the region, he said, and has taken a prosecutorial approach in pressing advisers on their plans.

-But some outside allies warn that seeking to correct deeply-rooted problems that have spurred people to take risky trips to the U.S. is not likely to result in results in the near future.
+Some outside allies warn that seeking to correct deeply rooted problems that have spurred people to take risky trips to the United States is not likely to lead to results in the near future.

 Raised to identify as Black, Harris step into role as a voice for Asian Americans amid rise in hate incidents

 “I think their goal is trying to foster changes and improvements in those countries.
-The difficulty with that goal is Rome wasn’t built in a day and you have a border crisis right now,” said Leon Fresco, an immigration attorney and former Justice Department official in the Obama administration.
+The difficulty with that goal is Rome wasn’t built in a day and you have a border crisis right now,” said Leon Fresco, an immigration attorney who was a Justice Department official in the Obama administration.
 “By the time you would succeed in any of those things, it would not be in any time frame to deal with what we are seeing right now.”

-Biden also tasked Harris with spurring Latin American countries to tighten migration enforcement at their own borders.
-“She’s asked a lot of questions about the migration management component of this,” said Zúñiga.
+Biden also tasked Harris with spurring Latin American countries to tighten migration enforcement at their borders.
+“She’s asked a lot of questions about the migration-management component of this,” Zúñiga said.

-Rep. Henry Cuellar (D-Tex.), who has been critical of the Biden administration’s response to the border surge, said he was excited to see Harris’s new role and that it reminded him of a similar assignment then-President Obama gave to Biden when he was vice president.
+Rep. Henry Cuellar (D-Tex.), who has been critical of the Biden administration’s response to the border surge, said that he was excited to see Harris in the new role and that it reminded him of a similar assignment President Barack Obama gave to Biden when he was vice president.

-“Bottom line: We can play defense on the 1-yard line, called the U.S. Mexico border, or we can play defense on the 20-yard line,” said Cuellar.
+“Bottom line: We can play defense on the 1-yard line, called the U.S.-Mexico border, or we can play defense on the 20-yard line,” Cuellar said.

-Like many Democrats, Cuellar said Harris — who also has been tasked with helping to sell Biden’s covid relief plan and working to overcome vaccine hesitancy — is putting her own political future on the line in assuming such a weighty job.
+Like many Democrats, Cuellar said Harris — who also has been tasked with helping to sell Biden’s coronavirus relief plan and working to overcome vaccine hesitancy — is putting her political future on the line in assuming such a weighty job.

 “Is there a political risk?
-Absolutely,” said Cuellar.
-“She’s got to deal with the people on the progressive [side], she’s got to deal with people on the right.”
+Absolutely,” Cuellar said.
+“She’s got to deal with the people on the progressive [side].
+She’s got to deal with people on the right.”

 Recent history shows the difficulty of navigating these pressures.
-Many immigration activists still refer to Obama as the “deporter-in-chief” due to his aggressive deportation policies.
+Many immigration activists still refer to Obama as the “deporter in chief” because of his aggressive deportation policies.
 The anger was still fresh in the 2020 campaign, prompting Biden to make a rare break from Obama, saying his policies were a mistake.

 Republicans have been quick to pounce on Biden’s announcement of Harris’s assignment, pointing to liberal positions she has taken on immigration in the past and seeking to use the decision to attack Democratic candidates ahead of the midterm elections.

-“Now that President Biden has named you Border Czar in charge of the administration's response, I want to express to you the threats and challenges caused by this administration's open border policy,” Texas Gov. Greg Abbott (R) wrote in a letter to Harris this week.
+“Now that President Biden has named you Border Czar in charge of the administration's response, I want to express to you the threats and challenges caused by this administration’s open border policies,” Texas Gov. Greg Abbott (R) wrote in a letter to Harris this week.

 Sellers said that Harris allies who worry about the political fallout are underestimating her abilities.
-But the magnitude of the challenge she faces will be unlike anything she’s done before, he added.
+But the magnitude of the challenge she faces will be unlike anything she has tackled before, he added.

-“This issue is like, this is the big leagues,” Sellers said.
-“Everything you’ve been preparing for, your leadership up to this point.”
+“This issue is like, this is the big leagues,” Sellers said, “everything you’ve been preparing for, your leadership up to this point.”